BrunoZarth/rust-studies/README.md

-Welcome to the Rust Studies Repository!
+Welcome to the Rust Studies Repository!!
 This repository is dedicated to learning and exploring the Rust programming language.
 Whether you are a beginner or an experienced developer, this repository aims to provide resources, examples, and exercises to help you improve your Rust skills.

 ## Getting Started